The right plan, the right way, at the right time

 It is never too soon and almost always better to have talked and made plans in advance.
 Talk with your parents, spouse or partner and family.

-Visit Genworth 2016 Cost of Care Survey to calculate the cost of care in your area.
+For current statistics visit the Genworth 2017 Cost of Care Survey to calculate the cost of care in your area.

 While there is much to gain by talking as soon as possible, there’s a substantial amount to lose if we miss the chance.
 Here are just a few things you should know now, rather than discovering them the hard way later: